AppDaemon/appdaemon/docs/APPGUIDE.rst

 If you disable App pinning, you will start with a default number of 10 threads, but this can be modified with the ``total_threads`` setting in appdaemon.yaml.

-To disable App Pinning globally within AppDaemon set the Appdaemon directive ``pin_apps`` to ``false`` within the AppDaemon.yaml file and App pinning will be disabled for all apps.
+To disable App Pinning globally within AppDaemon set the AppDaemon directive ``pin_apps`` to ``false`` within the AppDaemon.yaml file and App pinning will be disabled for all apps.
 At this point, it is possible for different pieces of code within the App to be executed concurrently, so some care may be necessary if different callbacks, for instance, inspect and change shared variables.
 This is a fairly standard caveat with concurrent programming, and AppDaemon supplies a simple locking mechanism to help avoid this.